flowerbug/bcgt/README.md

 I make everything upper case when typed in so I don't have to wonder what the input looks like.

-No errors or issues other than those noted above (update to v2.0.0, fees and new symbols).
+No errors or issues other than those noted above (update to v2.0.1, fees and new symbols).

 Version 1.0.0 rescans all transactions each time a new transaction is generated and I no longer keep all of the transactions generated per run of the program in the out file (they are being appended to the latest file).

-Version 2.0.0 fixes a mistake I made (see above).
+Version 2.0.1 fixes mistakes I made(see above).